hamedhamzeh/RNN-LSTM-GAN/README.md

 <h2>RNN - Recurrent Neural Networks</h2>
 <p>
-   The starting point is the RNN notebook, this notebook delves into the basics of Recurrent Neural Networks.
-It covers how RNNs are designed to handle sequential data and explores their application in time series prediction.
-The model is created from scratch with different complexity, trained on the weather forecasting dataset, and evaluated the model performance.
+    The starting point of this notebook is an exploration of Recurrent Neural Networks (RNNs), designed to handle sequential data.
+It covers their application in time series prediction, specifically focusing on weather forecasting.
+Following this, a Gated Recurrent Unit (GRU) model was also implemented and trained with different complexities.
+The GRU demonstrated improved results over the RNN in terms of performance.

 <h2>LSTM - Long Short-Term Memory Networks</h2>
 <p>